Beijing, China

 The Forbidden City in Beijing is one of the top tourist attractions in the world, attracting over seven million visitors a year.
 Beijing is formally laid out on a grid pattern with boulevards and avenues splitting the area into rectangles with the Forbidden City Zijin Cheng - Purple Forbidden City (in China purple was an Imperial color just as it was in Rome) at its heart.
 It is surrounded by a moat and only accessible through a few gates set in its thick walls.
 For more on architecture, and in particular the Ming design plan for Beijing please see our architecture section.
 Chinese people, after the Communist revolution call it Gù gōng or Former Palace.

-Located close to flowing water and a key north-south meridian the city has excellent Feng shui.
-An artificial hill was made just to the north, jǐng shān gōng yuán, Jingshan Park also known as Méi shān Coal Hill, to enhance the feng shui characteristics of the site.
+Located close to flowing water and a key north-south meridian the Forbidden City has excellent Feng shui.
+An artificial hill was made just to the north, Jǐng shān gōng yuán, (Jingshan Park) also known as Méi shān Coal Hill, to enhance the feng shui characteristics of the site.
 It was laid out in a symmetric grid fashion in the Ming dynasty just south of the Mongol capital of Dadu.
-The Forbidden City is ‘Forbidden’ because it was a closed community, the Emperor rarely went out of it (partly for his own safety) and the city was exclusively for the use of the Imperial court.
-As many of the buildings are of wood, fire and decay continue to take their toll, so today we see Qing dynasty (18th century) re-builds of older buildings; the City remains in a continuous cycle of repair and renovation.
+The Forbidden City is ‘Forbidden’ because it was a closed to ordinary people, the Emperor rarely went out of it (partly for his own safety) and the city was exclusively for the use of the Imperial court.
+As many of the buildings are of wood, fire and decay continue to take their toll, so today we see Qing dynasty (18th century) re-builds of older buildings; the buildings remain in a continuous cycle of repair and renovation.

 Forbidden city, tortoise, bronze